 If you’re interested in getting into model or portrait photography it’s important to find good subjects to work with for your portfolio.
-Finding people to shoot with can be difficult especially if your portraiture portfolio is limited or non-existent.
-This article will cover some strategies and resources for finding models to work with.
+Finding people to shoot with can be difficult, especially if your portraiture portfolio is limited or non-existent.
+This article will cover some strategies and resources for finding models.

-After getting several shots that you’re really happy with, you need to move onto working with some real models.
+After getting several shots that you’re really happy with, you need to move on to working with real models.

-An easy way to do this is to join Model Mayhem.
-Model Mayhem is a networking site dedicated to helping photographers find models and vice versa.
+An easy way to do this is to join Model Mayhem, a networking site dedicated to helping photographers find models and vice versa.
 Models can create accounts where they can showcase their portfolios and photographers can do the same.
 Create a profile on Model Mayhem and upload your best shots.
-On the site you can search for models in your area as well as post casting calls looking for people to work with.
+On the site you can search for models in your area and post casting calls.
 After you’ve created your profile, look around in your area for models that you’d like to work with.
 Models will be looking for good photographers in their area too, so make your profile as welcoming and impressive as possible.

 Once you’ve done all of this, you should have a really nice portfolio and network of people interested in working with you.
 Make sure you position yourself as a model or portrait photographer so when people think of needing a model or portrait photographer, you’re what they think of.
 Also, now that you have a great portfolio, you can apply for positions at modeling agencies or studios if that’s what you’re interested in.

 Nicholas Moegly is a portrait photographer from Cincinnati, OH.
 View his work at www.nicholasmoegly.com.

 Don't Miss The Next One!

 Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: